isomerpages/moe-asrjc/_asrjc-experience/Support for Students.md

 application form will process the application and all siblings indicated in the form will be granted the MOE FAS.</p>
 <p></p>
 <p><strong>2.
-ASRJC College Advisory Committee Bursary (CAC Bursary)</strong>
+ASRJC School-Based FAS </strong>
 </p>
-<p>The ASRJC CAC Bursary offers financial support to students in need who
+<p>The ASRJC School-Based FAS offers financial support to students in need
-are not eligible for the MOE Financial Assistance Scheme (FAS).
+who are not eligible for the MOE Financial Assistance Scheme (FAS).
 Students may approach the General Office for details and application procedures.</p>
 <p>Successful applicants will be granted full waiver of School Fees and Miscellaneous
 fees, and a bursary of either $650 or $450 per annum inclusive of transport